rbrishabh/chat-app/README.md

 # chat-app
-Creating a chat app using socket.io
+Creating a chat app using socket.io in node.